The AP Interview: Korean leader cites North's serious threat

 “These unlawful North Korean provocations can only result in the strengthening of (South Korea’s) security response capabilities and a further strengthening of the security cooperation between South Korea, the United States and Japan,” he said.

 Yoon, a former top prosecutor, took office in May vowing to take a tougher stance on North Korea.
-He accused his liberal predecessor, Moon Jae-in, of being “submissive” to North Korea.
+During the presidential election campaign, he accused his liberal predecessor, Moon Jae-in, of being “submissive” to North Korea.

 Moon, who met Kim Jong Un three times, was credited with arranging now-dormant nuclear diplomacy between Pyongyang and Washington and easing fears of war.
 But he invited criticism that his dovish engagement policy eventually helped Kim Jong Un buy time and perfect weapons technologies in the face of U.N. sanctions.